oliverjam/node-file-server/README.md

 but serving binary file types (like a JPEG image) this way would be difficult.
 If you open a JPEG in a text editor you'll see a huge blob of incomprehensibly encoded characters.
 It's easier to store these as separate files and read their content when we need it.

+## Setup

+1. Clone this repo
+1. Run `npm install` to install the project's dependencies

+This project has the `nodemon` module installed as a devDependency (you can see this in the `package.json`).
+This is a useful tool that will watch your files for changes and restart your server automatically when you save.

 ## Using `fs`

 Open `workshop/practice.js` in your editor.
-Remember you can run this file in your terminal using `node workshop/practice.js`.
+Run `npm run practice` in your terminal to make your code auto-restart when you save changes.

 Node provides the `fs` module for working with your computer's file-system.
 We can import it using Node's `require` syntax: